emvecchi/bias_in_am/README.md

 When using any of the data provided in this repository, please cite the following papers:

 * Agnieszka Falenska, Eva Maria Vecchi, and Gabriella Lapesa.
-LREC-COLING 2024. **Self-reported Demographics and Discourse Dynamics in a Persuasive Online Forum**.
+2024. **Self-reported Demographics and Discourse Dynamics in a Persuasive Online Forum**.
+In *Proceedings of the International Language Resources and Evaluation (LREC-COLING-2024)*.
+Torino, Italy.
+28-30 May 2024.
 * Chenhao Tan, Vlad Niculae, Cristian Danescu-Niculescu-Mizil, and Lillian Lee.
 2016. **Winning arguments: Interaction dynamics and persuasion strategies in good-faith online discussions**.
 In Proceedings of the 25th International Conference on World Wide Web, WWW ’16, page 613–
 624, Republic and Canton of Geneva, CHE.